AleenaCodes/SPE-Android-Camera/Report.md

 </manifest>
 ```

-It should be noted that requesting a write permission also implicitly requests a read permission on android, so with this line it is now possible to both read and write to a a directory on the phone's storage.
+It should be noted that requesting a write permission also implicitly requests a read permission on android, so with this line it is now possible to both read and write to a directory on the phone's storage.
 On newer versions of Android (i.e. those run on most modern phones) the directory is not accessible to other apps, so in fact there is not always a need to request this permission, as it is often already granted to the app by default

 ## Taking a Photo